 Carolyn Tan is a partner and trial attorney at DeWitt Algorri & Algorri.
-She was born in Ontario, Canada, and grew up in Arcadia, California.
-She received her undergraduate degree in psychology and English from UCLA in 2003 and her J.D. from Loyola Law School in 2009.
+She was born in Canada, but grew up in Arcadia, California.
+She received her undergraduate degree in psychology and English from UCLA in 2003 and her J.D. from Loyola Law School.
 Prior to law school, she taught at-risk youth in Pasadena and worked as an Assistant Editor at WeddingChannel.com.

 At Loyola, she interned at the Center for Conflict Resolution and at the Center for Juvenile and Policy.
 She also served as a Production Editor on the International and Comparative Law Review and as a Senior Editor on the Los Angeles Public Interest Law Journal.
 She has externed for the Honorable Audrey B. Collins, the Honorable Stephen J. Hillman, and the Honorable Jeffrey S. White.

-Carolyn started at DeWitt Algorri & Algorri in 2010 and practices in the areas of catastrophic injury, bad faith insurance, wrongful death, premises liability, products liability, police shooting cases, and public entity claims.
-Carolyn has successfully defeated complex pre-trial motions and has successfully settled products liability cases against amusement parks and car manufacturers.
-She has second-chaired multiple trials that have resulted in multi-million dollar verdicts and has successfully resolved hundreds of cases.
+Carolyn started at DeWitt Algorri & Algorri in 2010 and practices in the areas of catastrophic injury, bad faith insurance, wrongful death, premises liability, products liability, and public entity claims.
+She has successfully defeated complex pre-trial motions and has settled products liability cases against amusement parks and car manufacturers.
+She has tried cases with Mark Algorri and Patrick Nolan, many which have resulted in multi-million dollar verdicts.
 She also assists in business development and administrative management of the firm.

 - Buelna v.
 Hill

 - Marin v.
 Ganuelas

 - National Trial Lawyer, “Top 40 Under 40” (2016)